COURAGE

 CYBERBULLYING

 People who bully can now inject their abusive words right into your bedroom through the glass screen of your computer.
 The internet seems to be a popular tool for bullies.
-They slander, abuse, gossip, spread rumors and do whatever they can to negatively affect your life.
+They slander, abuse, gossip, spread rumours and do whatever they can to negatively affect your life.

 THE POWER OF NEGATIVITY

-You may receive hundreds of positive criticism, however, why is it that when you receive one negative comment that it has so much weight.We spend so much unnecessary time focusing our energy on negative comments.
+You may receive hundreds of positive criticisms.
+However, why is it that when you receive one negative comment, it has so much weight?
+We spend so much unnecessary time focusing our energy on negative comments.
 The reason for this is how we process negativity.
-Our brain processes it differently and it affects us different emotionally.
+Our brain processes it differently, and it affects us differently emotionally.
 Words are powerful.
-They can raise us up or they can tear us down.
-The next time you are the victim of a negative criticism tries to refocus your attention on positive comments.
+They can raise us, or they can tear us down.
+The next time you are the victim of negative criticism, try to refocus your attention on positive comments.
 Be in control of where your focus goes.

-“Where focus goes energy flows” Anthony Robbins
+“Where focus goes, energy flows” Anthony Robbins.

 YOUR SUCCESS